 All the weight of guilt and fear I’d been lugging around for five years fell away.
 Peace and security flowed over me, through me.

 The next Sunday, I marched to the front of the church as soon as the sermon ended.
-Later, the pastor counseled with me.
+Later, the new pastor counseled with me.
 I got baptized.
 Again.

 That was ages ago, but I’ve never forgotten those wretched years.